- Encourage good habits in children in age-appropriate ways.

 Sit down together and plan how much of your children’s money (whether it’s their allowance or money they’ve earned) will go into each bucket.
 Choose a good place to put the money.
 A piggy bank or jar at home might still be a great place for short-term saving goals because it can reinforce the visual aspect of saving, and this money probably won’t have enough time to earn any appreciable interest.

-For your child’s longer-term goals (e.g., a car or personal computer), consider opening a bank savings account that earns compound interest.
-To illustrate the benefit of letting money grow and the power of compound interest, run an experiment: Put the same amount of money into the piggy bank and savings account for several months.
+For your child’s longer-term goals (e.g., a car or personal computer), consider opening an account that earns compound interest or one that allows investments.
+To illustrate the benefit of letting money grow and the power of compound interest, run an experiment: Put the same amount of money into the piggy bank and the investment account for several months.
 Then compare the amount in each.
-Note: You may need to look online for yields high enough to earn any appreciable interest.

 And, to keep those savings growing, your child should make a habit of putting at least part of any money received for birthdays, holidays, and special occasions into a savings account.